matthid/gentoo-overlay/README.md

 ```

 And you should edit the `/etc/init.d/seafile-server/config` file to your needs.
-Note that those changes are gone after reinstallation, so make sure to make copies!
+Note that those changes are gone after re-installation, so make sure to make copies!

 # Installation